Mando75/typeorm-graphql-loader/README.md

 ## API <a name="API">

-Please see the documentation at TBD
+Documentation for the Public API

 ## Contributing <a name="Contributing">